 Once we split the live range of v , thus creating a new variable, say v_t , we must reconstruct v_t as a function of the transitive chain of dependences that start at either a or b .
-Figure 7 illustrates this process.
-The reconstruction copies the original chain of dependences.
+Figure 7 illustrates this reconstruction.
+This reconstruction is just a copy of the original chain of dependences.
 Before moving on, we emphasize that these new instructions have no impact in the runtime of the final program that the compiler produces, because they only exist during our analyses.
 This more extensive way to split live range improves the precision of our analyses, as Figure 7 demonstrates.
 As we can see in the figure, we can find a more constrained range for variable v , after the branch, for we have learned new information from the conditional test.
-To the best of our knowledge, we are the first group to consider transitive dependences when splitting live ranges at conditionals.

-Splitting Required by Symbolic Region Analysis Our symbolic region analysis takes information from instructions that define pointers and instructions that free memory.
+Splitting Required by Symbolic Region Analysis Our symbolic region analysis takes information from instructions that define pointers, and instructions that free memory.
 We deal with the first source of information via the standard static single assignment form, as we do for the symbolic range analysis.
 Splitting after 'free' is also simple, although this operation requires guidance from alias analysis.
 If we free the region bound to a pointer p at a program label l , we know that after l every alias of p will point to empty memory space.
 To make this information clear to our region analysis, we rename every alias p'k of p to a fresh name p_k'' .
 We then initialize each of these new names with the constant zero.
 In this way, our region analysis will bind these variables to empty array sizes, as we will see in Section 4.4.